R7LRod/cap-lang/README.md

 New & experimental features
 ---------------------------------
 This repository contains recent experimental additions to the prototype.
-See `docs/added_features.md` for details and examples (function definitions, compile-to-file, a `pyspigot` shim, and a scheduler used in the `LagManager` example).
+See `docs/added_features.md` for details and examples (function definitions, compile-to-file, import preservation, a Python->CapLang translator, the `pyspigot` shim, and a scheduler used in the `LagManager` example).

 Quickstart